AlexsdeG/PagePress/Plan.md

 ## Phase 6: Advanced Styling System
 **Goal:** Bricks-level style controls.
 **Status:** ❌ Not Started

+### General
+- [ ] edit name of element in settings and in strucutre
+- [ ] better input with eg autocompelte or just input, so you can always also add a own value eg height or margin and more

 ### Layout Settings (Add to all components)
 - [ ] **Position:** Static, Relative, Absolute, Fixed, Sticky